SecCLabs/Okta_IntuneWin_AutoPkg/README.md

 ```
 C:\IntunePackaging\OktaVerify\
-├── Source\                    # Temporary - cleaned up after packaging
+├── Source\                    # Temporary location of Okta Verify install .exe file
 └── Output\                    # Contains the final .intunewin package

 C:\IntuneTools\IntuneWinAppUtil\
-└── Microsoft-Win32-Content... # Extracted packaging tool
+└── IntuneWinAppUtil.exe # Extracted packaging tool
 ```

 **Note:** After successful packaging, the script automatically removes:
 - The downloaded Okta Verify installer from the Source folder
-- The temporary .env configuration file
+- Okta URL variable from memory

 ## Configuration

-The script temporarily creates a `.env` configuration file during execution but removes it after successful packaging for security purposes.
+The script does not store any configuration files.
 You'll be prompted for your Okta Verify URL each time you run the script.

 ## Troubleshooting